by Spencer Howard

 Completed in 1921, USS Maryland was one of the newest and largest battleships in the fleet.
 Maryland represented the zenith of the “standard type” U.S. battleship, that is, battleships built between 1916 and 1923.
 These twelve ships had compatible speeds, turning circles, and guns, allowing them to form a squadron that could operate effectively as a unit.
 Maryland and her two sisters (USS Colorado and USS West Virginia) were armed with eight 16″ guns in four twin turrets, the largest guns in the fleet.
 Maryland was 624 feet long and displaced 33,000 tons; her top speed was 21 knots, though cruising speed for the Good Will Tour was 10 to 15 knots.

 Maryland left California on November 19, 1928, stopping for Hoover to visit Honduras, El Salvador, Nicaragua, Cost Rica, Ecuador, Peru, Bolivia and Chile.
-Hoover disembarked from Maryland the final time at Valparaiso, Chile, where he and his party continued overland to Santiago, Buenos Aires, Argentina and Montevideo, Uruguay.
+Hoover disembarked from Maryland the final time at Valparaiso, Chile, where he and his party continued overland to Santiago, Buenos Aires, and Montevideo.

-For the return journey, USS Utah was dispatched on November 21 from Hampton Roads to Montevideo, where she embarked Hoover’s party on December 18.
-Utah transported the President-elect’s party to Rio de Janeiro, Brazil, then continued her homeward voyage, reaching Hampton Roads on January 6, 1929.
+For the return journey, USS Utah was dispatched on November 21 from Hampton Roads to Montevideo, where she embarked Hoover’s party on December 16.
+Utah transported the President-elect’s party to Rio de Janeiro, then continued her homeward voyage, reaching Hampton Roads on January 6, 1929.

 Maryland and Utah each typically carried a crew of about 1000 officers and sailors, and both ships found it necessary to leave some junior officers at home in order to free up enough cabins for the 12 members of Hoover’s party, plus the 27 journalists and photographers in the press corps.
 Accommodations aboard Utah were more cramped than on Maryland, due to her smaller size and the configuration of her armament.
 Both Maryland and Utah were equipped to serve as flagships, that is, the each had extra cabins for an Admiral and his staff.
 Neither ship had an Admiral on board for the Good Will Tour, so of course the President-Elect was assigned the Admiral’s Cabin.